CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

-# Exercise 3: Azure Arc enabled PostgreSQL Hyperscale with Disconnected Mode.
+# Exercise 3: Azure Arc-enabled PostgreSQL Hyperscale with Disconnected Mode.

 Duration: 40 minutes

 Contoso has some applications that use PostgreSQL as the backend database.
 They have installed PostgreSQL on their Linux servers in their manufacturing plants but these locations don’t necessarily have local IT support to update the operating system and PostgreSQL with the latest security updates.
 Additionally, they have just recently migrated some of their very large Oracle databases to PostgreSQL.
 They have explored Azure Database for PostgreSQL Hyperscale and found that it meets their requirements and offers some unique capabilities such as distribution of the data across multiple nodes.
 However, due to latency issues and some compliance reasons, they want to run PostgreSQL databases in their own environment.
-Therefore they are excited about the opportunity of deploying PostgreSQL Hyperscale in their Azure Arc enabled environment.
+Therefore they are excited about the opportunity of deploying PostgreSQL Hyperscale in their Azure Arc-enabled environment.

 Now that you are familiar with the existing Kubernetes cluster and Data controller, let's perform the following in this exercise:
  - Create a Postgres Hyperscale Server group